What is Hybrid Query?

 Mixed query

-# What is a mixed query?
+# What is Hybrid Query?

-# How to use mixed queries?
+# How to Use Hybrid Queries?

 LambdaEsQueryWrapper<Driver> wrapper = new LambdaEsQueryWrapper<>();